renoir-data/renoir-data.github.io/content/book/quickstart/iterator-stream.md

 	}
 }
 ```

+With **Renoir**, we can easily move from a single-threaded iterator to a parallel and distributed stream by just changing a few lines and cutting down the execution time to a fraction of the original.

 ### Distributing the data

 In the previous example, we used a single node deployment (`StreamContext::new_local()`) and we used the `IteratorSource`, which takes as input an iterator from the **first node** in the deployment and feeds its elements into a stream.